 Pirjo Little

 PIrjo hails from Finland via Nepal and Ellon.
-A former nurse and midwife, she is trained in spiritual direction and helps run The Well, a monthly reflective prayer group in Orkney.
+A former nurse and midwife, she is trained in spiritual direction.
 Pirjo helps to manage our team of volunteers.

 David Mazza

-David is a GP in Westray.
+David was a GP in Westray.
 Having enjoyed and benefited from walking the St Magnus Way himself, he is keen to support those living in Orkney and those visiting to be able to share this experience.
-He is involved in a group developing a guidebook on the St Magnus Way.
+He is the author of the guidebook to the St Magnus Way.